nodejitsu/handbook/book.md

      }).listen(80); // the server will listen on port 80

 That's all the code you'll need for starters - name the file `server.js` (or anything else you'd like), and put it in a folder named `myapp`.
-Now it's time to learn some Jitsu.
+We'll come back to this code in a minute - now, it's time to learn some Jitsu.

 <a name="Using_The_Jitsu_Client"></a>